uwjhn/RHTools/README.md

 Remote Hardware Tools [RHTools v0.004a]

 ## Eclipse Plugin
-The RHTools Eclipse Plugin adds different functions to the Eclipse IDE to interact with a remote hardware device, like a raspberry pi.
+The RHTools eclipse plugin adds different functions to the eclipse IDE to interact with a remote hardware device, like a raspberry pi.

 ### Install
-The Plugin should be installed via
+The Plugin should be installedin eclipse via
-Help --> Install New Software
+`Help --> Install New Software`
 The following updatesite should be used.
-Eclipse Plugin updatesite
 `http://rhtools.digitizee.com/updatesite/`

 ### Use